-- 15. Your financial statements must be audited by independent external auditors.
+- 11. Your financial statements must be audited by independent external auditors.
 By 'independent' we mean independent of the provider and independent of the preparer of the accounts and the financial statements.
-Your external auditor must also be listed on the Register of Statutory Auditors4. - 16.
+Your external auditor must also be listed on the Register of Statutory Auditors.4 - 12.
 Your external auditor must provide a report giving an opinion to the governing body, or equivalent, on whether the financial statements provide a true and fair view of the financial results for the year.
-Your external auditors must report whether in all material respects: - The financial statements give a true and fair view of the state of your affairs, and of your income and expenditure, gains and losses, changes in reserves and cash flows for the year.
-They should take into account: - relevant statutory and other mandatory disclosures and accounting requirements as set out in company law or, if relevant, charity law - our requirements as set out in this guidance and - our requirements as set out in our accounts direction. - The financial statements have been properly prepared in accordance with the Financial Reporting Standard 102 (FRS 102) or International Financial Reporting Standards (IFRS), depending on what is appropriate for your size and type of organisation. - 17.
+Your external auditors must report whether in all material respects: - the financial statements give a true and fair view of the state of your affairs, and of your income and expenditure, gains and losses, changes in reserves and cash flows for the year.
+They should take into account: - relevant statutory and other mandatory disclosures and accounting requirements as set out in company law or, if relevant, charity law - o our requirements as set out in this guidance - the financial statements have been properly prepared in accordance with the Financial Reporting Standard 102 (FRS 102) or International Financial Reporting Standards (IFRS), depending on what is appropriate for your size and type of organisation. - 13.
 It may be the case that you provide a trial balance5 to your external auditor and that your external auditor then places the financial data from your trial balance into a template to produce your financial statements.
-Provided you, and not your external auditor, approve any changes to the numbers in your financial statements that arise as a result of the external audit, then we will consider the external auditor to be independent of the preparation of your financial statements. - 18.
+Provided you, and not your external auditor, approve any changes to the numbers in your financial statements that arise as a result of the external audit, then we will consider the external auditor to be independent of the preparation of your financial statements. - 14.
 Your audited financial statements must be signed by your external auditor and by your chief executive.